 Note: Your browser might time out after 5 minutes of inactivity.
 Refresh the browser page if the update appears incomplete.

-If the browser session times out before the ExtraHop appliance is able to complete the update process, you can try the following connectivity tests to confirm the status up the upgrade process:
+If the browser session times out before the ExtraHop system is able to complete the update process, you can try the following connectivity tests to confirm the status up the upgrade process:

 - Ping the appliance from the command line of another appliance or client workstation.